Ramsbury

 Ramsbury is a village and civil parish in the English county of Wiltshire.
 The village is in the Kennet Valley near the Berkshire boundary.
 The nearest towns are Hungerford about 4.5 mi east and Marlborough about 5.5 mi west.
 The much larger town of Swindon is about 12 mi to the north.

+Until at least the late 19th century, Ramsbury was considered to be a town, and from 1894 to 1974 its name was used for the much larger Ramsbury Rural District and Marlborough and Ramsbury Rural District.

 The civil parish includes the hamlet of Axford about 2.5 mi west of Ramsbury, and three smaller hamlets: New Town, close to Ramsbury to the southeast, and Knighton and Whittonditch, both about 1 mi to the east.
 The 2011 Census recorded a parish population of 1,989.

 History

 The Domesday Book of 1086 recorded a large settlement of 156 households at Ramesberie.

 Littlecote Roman Villa is in the parish.
-The earliest written history of Ramsbury can be traced from the Saxon era when the bishopric of Ramsbury was created in 909 AD.
+The earliest written history of Ramsbury can be traced from the Saxon era, when the bishopric of Ramsbury was created in 909 AD.